TRAILS ARE OPEN DAWN to DUSK

 • Nearly all portions of the trails are accessible.
 Physically challenged users could be in a wheelchair, or a "racing chair."
 Both are about twice as wide as a bicycle and neither is as maneuverable as a bicycle.

-• A Physically challenged trail user may not have an obvious handicap.
+• A physically challenged trail user may not have an obvious disability.
 They may have hearing or vision problems.
 Some may have a problem with their balance.

 • Physically challenged trail users may need an extra bit of courtesy when they interact with horses and riders since they cannot ambulate without the vehicle, so they can't yield off the trail.